Yosefe97sh/MyProjects/README.md

 these are some of the projects that I worked on during my university time.

-1- AI-Based Sign Language Translator: it works by uploading a picture of a hand sign then it will show the prediction, you can find some hand poses at the same file of the project
+1- AI-Based Sign Language Translator: it works by uploading a picture of a hand sign then it will show the prediction, you can find some hand poses at the same file of the project, it also contains a file called project details which contains the report for the project to get more details about model development and testing, also another file called poster.

 2- Library Database: it contains a pdf file that shows the project in detail and another file that is the whole schema of the database